Phophi Ramathuba

-Phophi Constance Ramathuba (born 15 August 1973) is a South African politician and medical doctor.
-She has been the Limpopo MEC (Member of the Executive Council) for Health and a Member of the Limpopo Provincial Legislature since May 2015.
-Ramathuba is a member of the African National Congress.
+Phophi Constance Ramathuba (born 15 August 1973) is a South African politician and medical doctor serving as Premier of Limpopo since June 2024.
+A member of the African National Congress, she was sworn into the provincial legislature in May 2015.
+Ramathuba served as the Limpopo MEC (Member of the Executive Council) for Health and from May 2015 to June 2024.

 Early life and career

 Ramathuba was born on 15 August 1973 at Elim Hospital, Waterval and grew up in Mashamba, then part of South Africa's Transvaal Province.
 She is one of five children.
 She matriculated at Mbilwi Secondary School and studied at the Sefako Makgatho Health Sciences University (formerly known as MEDUNSA), where she obtained a bachelor of medicine and a bachelor of surgery degree.
 From the University of Pretoria, she received a master's degree in medical pharmacology.
 Ramathuba had also fulfilled courses in health and business leadership.

 Ramathuba started her career as an intern at the Mokopane Hospital.
 Prior to being appointed to the Limpopo provincial government, she was the chief executive of the Voortrekker Hospital and the chairperson of the SA Medical Association.